BCCFH - COVID Task Force Infusion Center

 Arriving and departing patients may be dropped off and picked up in the lot next to the Infusion Center, which is located on Greene Street between Lombard and Pratt.
 To enter that lot from Green Street, turn left just after you pass Lombard Street.

 When you arrive, security personnel will greet you and let you know how to proceed.
-Please ensure that the patient has their belongings and is met safely by our nursing staff.

 Safe, convenient patient parking is available at several locations near the BCCFH Infusion Center, including:

 - The underground University Plaza Garage on West Redwood Street, just opposite University of Maryland Medical Center and the University of Maryland Professional Building, is reserved for patient parking.
 Validation available to reduce rate to $9.

 - Medical Center Garage, Greene St, between Lombard and Pratt shares the same lot as the BCCFH Infusion Center.
 Validation available to reduce rate to $7.

 - For more options please see Parking at UMMC.

 For those without access to transportation, the COVID Infusion Center offers free transportation to and from your appointment.
 Talk to your scheduling nurse for more information.